 This phase allows evaluating the output of the project to date before the project continues to the next spiral.

-Let’s tale a look at the real project to see, how this model works.
+Let’s take a look at the real project to see how Spiral Model of software development works.

 Real Project Example.
 How GanttPRO Was Made